wenjunxiao/mac-docker-connector/README.md

   Dynamic hot-loading configuration items can take effect without restarting, and need to be added or modified according to your needs.
-* `route` Add a route to access the docker container subnet, usually when you create a bridge network by `docker network create --subnet 172.56.72.0/24 app`, run `echo "route 172.56.72.0/24" >> /usr/local/etc/docker-connector.conf` to append route to config file.
+* `route` Add a route to access the docker container subnet, usually when you create a bridge network by `docker network create --subnet 172.56.72.0/24 app`, run `echo "route 172.56.72.0/24" >> "$(brew --prefix)/etc/docker-connector.conf"` to append route to config file.
   ```
   route 172.56.72.0/24
   ```